GabrieleGhisleni/Tutorials/4_Boostrap.md

 <img src='__images/bootstrap_grid.PNG' style='display:block;margin: 10px 0 10px 0'>

-it is also possible to expliticly pass the order of the column using \<div class='col-sm-7 order-sm-first'> while using \<div class='row align-items-center'> is used to align the vertical alignment of the content while the horizontal alignment is done usign: \<div class = 'row justify-content-center0>
+it is also possible to explicitly pass the order of the column using \<div class='col-sm-7 order-sm-first'> while using \<div class='row align-items-center'> is used to align the vertical alignment of the content while the horizontal alignment is done using: \<div class = 'row justify-content-center0>

 <img src='__images/col_auto.PNG' style='display:block;margin: 10px 0 10px 0'>

 Lastly we have to **column offsets**  it means that the element from col sm and more will be moved to the right by one.

-Remeber that is also possible to nesting columns:
+Remember that is also possible to nesting columns:

 <img src='__images/nesting.PNG' style='display:block;margin: 10px 0 10px 0'>

-Basically is possible to concatenate classes just separiting them with a space such as:
+Basically is possible to concatenate classes just separating them with a space such as:

 - \<div class='row row-content'> where row-content is my css class

-Rember that:
+Remember that:
 - Justify --> horizontal
 - Align --> Vertical